Master Every

 Why Fishing Knots Matter

 The knot connecting your line to your hook, lure, or leader is the single weakest point in your entire fishing setup.
-A poorly tied knot can cost you the fish of a lifetime.
+A typical fishing knot retains between 80% and 98% of the line’s rated breaking strength — meaning a poorly chosen or poorly tied knot can reduce your effective strength by 20% or more.
 That is why learning to tie the right knot correctly is one of the most important skills any angler can develop.
-Our comprehensive library covers over 50 fishing knots organized into four major categories:

 Knots for Every Line Type